leanprover/lean4/README.md

 **Configuration Options**

+* `srcDir`: The subdirectory of the package' source directory containing the library's source files.
+Defaults simply to said `srcDir`.
+(This will be passed to `lean` as the `-R` option.)
 * `roots`: The root module(s) of the library.
 Submodules of these roots (e.g., `Lib.Foo` of `Lib`) are considered part of the library.
 Defaults to a single root of the library's upper camel case name.
 * `globs`: An `Array` of module `Glob`s to build for the library.
 Defaults to a `Glob.one` of each of the library's  `roots`.
 Submodule globs build every source file within their directory.
 Local imports of glob'ed files (i.e., fellow modules of the workspace) are also recursively built.
 * `libName`: The name of the library.
 Used as a base for the file names of its static and dynamic binaries.
 Defaults to the upper camel case name of the target.